Published: September 6, 2024

 The choice of technology before starting to develop a BMS software depends on whether there is an SDK for React Native, but it is likely that there won’t be one.
 There may be two separate SDKs for iOS and Android, which can be wrapped into a native module.
 Also, if the SDK is of mediocre quality or if you want to avoid relying on the features available in the SDK, you could implement everything yourself, creating the communication protocol from scratch.

-In most cases, communication will be via BLE, and for this, there are two main libraries in React Native:
+In most cases, communication will be via BLE, and collaborating with BLE app developers becomes crucial for seamless integration.
+For this, there are two main libraries in React Native:

 In terms of features, they seem to be similar, but plx has better documentation and supports Expo out of the box.